jsyk/x65/README.md

 ====

 The X65 is an ultimate computer for everyone interested in the venerable 65-series of 8-bit and 16-bit CPUs, i.e. the 6502 and 65816.
-Specifically, we support the W65C02S and W65C816S CPU chips from Western Design Centre.
+Specifically, it is built with the W65C02S or W65C816S CPU chips from Western Design Centre.
+The 16-bit 65816 (W65C816S) variant is the default and preferred CPU; all screen-shots and demos shown below were done on the 16-bit system.

 The design is fully open-source and open-hardware, and we also prefer to use just the open-source development tools whenever possible.
-The X65 computer hardware is designed with modern electronics parts, but with a distinct retro feel.
+The X65 computer hardware is designed with modern electronics parts, but with a little bit of retro feel.
-The computer is backward compatible with Commander X16 (i.e. can run their ROM), but the goal is to improve both the architecture, performance and elegance of the system.
+The computer is backward compatible with the 8-bit Commander X16 -- i.e. it can run their ROM, but since that ROM is copyrighted and non-free, this is a no-go in the long run.
+The goal is to build a fully *open* 8/16-bit system with good architecture and retro-gaming performance.

-Compared with modern powerful platforms like x86, ARM or RISC-V, the small 65-series 8-bit system has the advantage that a person, a software programmer or electronics designer, can fully comprehend the whole system top-down and bottom-up with all details.
-There are not many abstraction layers or silos hidden in supporting libraries or big frameworks.
+Compared with modern powerful platforms like x86, ARM or RISC-V, the small 65-series 8-bit or 16-bit system has the advantage that one person, a software programmer or electronics designer, can fully comprehend the whole system with all details.
+There are not many abstraction layers hidden in supporting libraries or big frameworks.
 (In fact, there are none.
 It is just bare metal.)
-The X65 is built for developers who may wish an escape from modern ivory computing towers and who long for simpler times, maybe faintly remembered from their childhood, playing with commodores, amigas and spectrums.

 _Interfaces_: VGA 640x480 out, Stereo sound out (FM and PSG), PS/2 keyboard and mouse, SNES controller 2x ports, Ethernet LAN 10/100Mpbs with RJ45, SDHC card slot, power-in 5V USB-C port, In-Circuit Debugger (ICD) over the USB-C with